 Mixed acid-fast stain showing both Acid-fast (pink) and nonacid-fast (purple) bacteria 1000xTM.

 The endospore stain is designed to distinguish vegetative cells of bacteria (active, living cells) from endospores.
 A bacterial smear is first placed over a water bath and then the stain malachite green is applied.
 The slide heats on the water bath for five minutes.
 Then the slide is rinsed and a pink counterstain (safranin) is applied.
-After the final rinse, vegetative cells will appear pink and endospores are stained a bluish green.
+After the final rinse, when viewing the slide under oil immersion using a compound light microscope vegetative cells will appear pink and endospores are stained a bluish green.

 What the Endospore Stain Reveals about Bacteria